Get insider access

 Differences Between Sizes And Variants

 There are two variants of the Roborock Q5: the basic variant, referred to as the Q5, and the Q5+, which comes bundled with a Roborock's Auto-Empty Dock Pure station.
 We tested the Q5+ variant, and you can see its label here.
-That said, both vacuums are mechanically identical and should deliver similar overall cleaning performance, though the inclusion of the auto-empty dock does reduce hands-on maintenance requirements.
-If desired you can buy a basic Q5 and purchase the Auto-Empty Dock Pure later down the line.
+That said, both vacuums are mechanically identical and will deliver similar overall cleaning performance, though the inclusion of the auto-empty dock does reduce hands-on maintenance requirements.
+If desired, you can buy a basic Q5 and purchase the Auto-Empty Dock Pure later down the line.

 If someone comes across a differently-equipped variant of this vacuum, let us know in the discussions, and we'll update our review.

-Compared To Other Vacuums
+Compared To Other Robot Vacuums

 If you're looking for an alternative, consider our list of the best robot vacuums, the best robot vacuums for hardwood floors, and the best robot vacuums for pet hair.